CW Smith

 I joke that I have a musical attention deficit, and just can’t manage to stick with one instrument.
 But it was actually a valuable skill in the studio: if a client needed a particular instrument on a recording, it was just about as easy for me to learn a part as to go through my list of instrumentalists’ phone numbers.
 Usually in the time it took just to get a response on the phone, I could learn a part and we could finish the recording.
 In my current recordings and with my current bands, I bounce back and forth between guitar, bass, mandolin and drums to fill whatever void we hear in the arrangement.

 My first “real” band was put together after a girl asked me to prom my junior year, 1986.
 I put together two guitarists, a bass player, a drummer and a sound engineer from friends I had in two other bands.
 The high school band director loaned us the band room for rehearsal space and even offered to play keyboards.
 “For Sherry” was recorded in three takes (two of which were complete) on the morning before prom, and I presented it to Sherry that evening.
-(The original 1986 recording of “For Sherry” can be heard on my Demos page.)
+(The original 1986 recording of “For Sherry” can be heard on my Sound+Video page.)

 After some retooling, I put together a more permanent band called Sound System, and we played and recorded together in different lineups from 1986 to 1989.
 My acoustic duo project, the audubon society, followed: Rob Straughn and I have performed, composed and recorded together since 1988.
 We now call ourselves Smith & Straughn.